 When I reflect on “The Work of Our Hands” series and the three principles Hugh has presented us with, I come to some radical conclusions.
 God has created us as individuals who make personal choices.
 Those choices have vast implications for the rest of the world.
 A few weeks ago we talked about the concept called methodological individualism.
 It’s the concept that only individuals can choose.
 Companies don’t choose, governments don’t choose and churches don’t choose: individuals choose.
 So each choice we make must be executed with purpose and efficiency rather than whimsy.
 By embracing the mission that Hugh speaks about, we must take seriously our vocational calling.

 I am more convinced as a Christian and economist than ever before that embracing your comparative advantage and serving others through your work is not only a call from Christ, but the best way to “re-weave shalom.”
-It’s the way we love others, it’s the way we serve others, and it’s the way we help others.
-It’s about how you get up each day and decide to live your life and what choices you will make that day.
-You may not be able to understand how your current role, say, as a computer analyst, is helping build the Kingdom of God, but if you are listening and believe you are obeying what He is calling you to do, you are.
+It’s the way we love others, serve others, and help others.
+It’s about how you get up each day and what choices you will make that day.
+You may not be able to understand how your current role, say, as a computer analyst, is helping build the kingdom of God, but if you are listening and believe you are obeying what He is calling you to do, you are.